Shanghai Express-1932

 I would venture to assess that Rocketman has darker overtones.

-The film opens impressively as an adult, successful Elton John (Taron Egerton) is in rehab, begrudgingly attending a support group therapy session- this scene will reoccur throughout the film as John slowly reveals more to the group about his childhood, rise to fame, and struggles with numerous demons.
+The film opens impressively as an adult, successful Elton John (Taron Egerton) attends a support group therapy session in rehab, begrudgingly.
+This scene will recur throughout the film as John slowly reveals more to the group about his childhood, rise to fame, and struggles with numerous demons.

-This is key to the enjoyment of the film as it backtracks in time frequently and we see John’s development as both a musician and on a personal level.
+This is key to the enjoyment of the film, as it frequently backtracks in time, allowing us to see John’s development both as a musician and on a personal level.

-Fantastic are offerings of hit songs like “Tiny Dancer”, as shown during John’s first trip to Los Angeles, as he is forced to witness the then crush Bernie Taupin (Jamie Bell) take up with a supermodel at an LSD infused Hollywood party.
+Fantastic are the offerings of hit songs like “Tiny Dancer”, as shown during John’s first trip to Los Angeles, where he is forced to witness the then-crush, Bernie Taupin (Jamie Bell), take up with a supermodel at an LSD-infused Hollywood party.

-The musical numbers offer glimpses into the mind and heart of Elton, and other characters, through song.
-A teary number occurs early on when a pained, boyish Elton is learning piano, facing struggles at home.
+The musical numbers offer glimpses into the mind and heart of Elton and other characters through song.
+A teary number occurs early on when a pained, boyish Elton is learning to play the piano, facing struggles at home.

-Rocketman is an emotional film, triggering laughter and tears throughout its duration.
-Thanks to Egerton who carries the film, the audience cares for him as a human being instead of a larger-than-life rock star.
+Rocketman is an emotionally charged film, evoking laughter and tears throughout its duration.
+Thanks to Egerton, who carries the film, the audience cares for him as a human being instead of a larger-than-life rock star.

 We feel his pain, cry his tears, and smile during rare moments when he is content.
 He faces insecurity, sex addiction, drug and alcohol addiction, and an eating disorder.
 Through Egerton, we face the battles alongside him.

-To add insult to injury, his father asks him to cross out the words “to Dad” on an album autograph, instead requesting it go to a colleague.
+To add insult to injury, his father asks him to cross out the words “to Dad” on an album autograph, instead requesting that it be given to a colleague.
 Elton is devastated.

-Egerton performs beautifully in acting as well as singing capabilities but lacks the singing chops that Elton Jon has.
-The decision was made not to have Egerton lip-sync which deserves its measure of praise.
+Egerton performs beautifully in both acting and singing capabilities, but lacks the singing chops that Elton John has.
+The decision was made not to have Egerton lip-sync, which deserves its measure of praise.

-Interesting to wonder what the opposite choice would have resulted in, like with Bohemian Rhapsody, we are left with a brilliant portrayal of John by Egerton.
+It’s interesting to wonder what the opposite choice would have resulted in.
+Like with Bohemian Rhapsody, we are left with a brilliant portrayal of John by Egerton.

-If Rami Malek won the coveted Best Actor Oscar statuette what will that mean for the tremendous turn that Egerton gives?
+If Rami Malek won the coveted Best Actor Oscar statuette, what would that mean for the tremendous turn that Egerton gives?

-Oscar Nominations: Best Original Song-“(I’m Gonna) Love Me Again (won)
+Oscar Nominations: 1 win-Best Original Song-“(I’m Gonna) Love Me Again (won)

 Tully-2018